-- Learning to Know

-- Learning to Do

-- Learning to Be and

-- Learning to Live Together6.

-- We strive to work with partners that share our broad goals, focusing on working together to have positive impacts that are meaningful and sustainable.
-We are committed to Collective Impact7 and working with others that are likewise committed.

-- 3. We believe in the need for ongoing evaluation and improvement.
+- 2. We strive to work with partners that share our broad goals, focusing on working together to have positive impacts that are meaningful and sustainable.
+We are committed to Collective Impact and working with others that are likewise committed. - 3.
+We believe in the need for ongoing evaluation and improvement.
 We strive to be as effective as we can, ensuring we have meaningful impacts on people's lives.